gnebbia/vim_notes/README.md

 `"Ay` appends the content in register a

 Now we can paste text with a simple `"ap`.

+## Ex Commands

+* `q/` "opens the command line window with history of searches
+* `q:` "opens the command line window with history of Ex commands
+* `c-f` "swtich from command line mode to the command line window

+Let's see now some examples of Ex commmands, for someone who is already used to sed it will be easy to memorize or use vim Ex commands.

+`:12`                     "moces cursor to line number 12 `:p`                      "prints the current line, the one the cursor is on `:10,22p`                 "prints lines from 10 to 22 `:10,22w filename.txt`    "saves lines from 10 to 22 to a file called *filename.txt* `:d`                      "deletes the current line, the one the cursor is on `:1,7d`                   "deletes lines from 1 to 7 `:/match1/,/match2/p`     "prints lines between lines who match match1 and match2 `:$`                      "moves cursor to last line `:12,$p`                  "prints lines from 12 to end of file `:/BEGIN/,/END/p`         "prints in a window the content between BEGIN and END
+                          "lines including the lines which match BEGIN or END `:g/BEGIN/,/END/p`        "prints in a window the content between BEGIN and END "lines including the lines which match BEGIN or END "it does that for all the occurrences and not only "for the next one as with th previous Ex command `:s/pattern1/pattern2/`   "performs a substitution on current line once `:%s/pattern1/pattern2/`  "performs a substitution on current buffer once per line

+`:s/pattern1/pattern2/g`  "performs a substitution on current line for all occurrences `:%s/pattern1/pattern2/g` "performs a substitution on current buffer for all occurrences

+We can also use offsets:

+`:/BEGIN/+1,/END/-1p`     "prints in a window the content between BEGIN and END
+                          "lines excluding the lines which match BEGIN or END `:g/BEGIN/+1,/END/-1p`    "prints in a window the content between BEGIN and END "lines excluding the lines which match BEGIN or END "it does that for all the occurrences and not only "for the next one as with th previous Ex command

+We can also use marks -- this is interesting -- so mark a line with `ma` then mark another line with `mb` and then for example save that into another file with:
+`:'a,'bw newfile.txt`

+Of course this may also be more comfortable by using visual selection.

 ## Inserting text from files or commands